Partha-Sinha/100_Days_Of_ML_Code/R1-log.md

     Applied k-Fold Cross Validation
     Applied Grid Search to find the best model and the best parameters Fitted XGBoost to the Training set to find optimum predictions

+ ## Day 29-
+    Evaluating the ANN
+    Improving the ANN
+    Tuning the ANN
+    Evaluating the CNN
+    Improving the CNN
+    Tuning the CNN